phuse-org/SENDConform/doc/SHACL-AnimalSubject-ID-Details.md

   <font class='infoOmitted'>...</font>
 </pre>

-The Report correctly identifies Animal Subject Animal_6204e90c as having more than one USUBJID value, violating the MaxConstraintComponent of FDA Rule SD0083.
+The Report correctly identifies AnimalSubject Animal_6204e90c as having more than one USUBJID value, violating the MaxConstraintComponent of FDA Rule SD0083.
 <pre class='report'>
   a sh:ValidationResult ;
     sh:resultSeverity            sh:Violation ;